kube-rs/gateway-api-rs/README.md

 ## Usage

-Basic usage involves generating a [kube-rs] to perform create, read, update and delete (CRUD) operations on [Gateway API resources].
-You can either use a basic [Client] to perform CRUD operations, or you can build a [Controller].
+Basic usage involves using a [kube-rs] [Client] to perform create, read, update and delete (CRUD) operations on [Gateway API resources].
+You can either use a basic `Client` to perform CRUD operations, or you can build a [Controller].
 See the `gateway-api/examples/` directory for detailed (and specific) usage examples.

 [kube-rs]:https://github.com/kube-rs/kube
 [Gateway API resources]:https://gateway-api.sigs.k8s.io/api-types/gateway/